Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Example: Yang--Mills theory

-Perform this field redefinition, leading to an action $S^\text{off-shell,\,non-local}_n$.
-(Alternatively, one could also introduce auxiliary fields and perform a local field redefinition as indicated at the end of \cref{ssec:offshell_lift_NLSM}.)
-The Jacobian determinants introduced by the field redefinitions will have to be inserted when regularizing and renormalizing the theory, but they do not affect the consistency of the theory. \item If we have not reached the maximum order that is of relevance for the scattering amplitudes we are interested in, then increment $n$, and go back to~\eqref{item:tolotti2}.
-Otherwise, continue to~\eqref{item:strictify2}. \item Use \cref{ob:strictification} to strictify the order~$k$ interaction vertices (including those containing ghosts and gauge-fixing terms) in the action $S^\text{off-shell,\,non-local}_n$ for $k\le n$. \end{enumerate} The above algorithm ensures that on-shell CK duality can be lifted to off-shell CK duality and a~fortiori loop-level CK duality for all diagrams.
+\item If $2k\leq n-2$, increase $k$ by one and return to~\ref{item:inner_iteration}. \end{enumerate} \item If we have not reached the maximum order that is of relevance for the scattering amplitudes we are interested in, then increment $n$, and go back to~\ref{item:tolotti_YM}.
+Otherwise, continue to~\ref{item:strictify2}. \item Use \cref{ob:strictification} to strictify the order~$k$ interaction vertices (including those containing ghosts and gauge-fixing terms) in the action $S^\text{off-shell,\,non-local}_n$ for $k\le n$. \end{enumerate} The above algorithm proves that on-shell CK duality can be lifted off shell and, a~fortiori, loop-level CK duality for all diagrams, as always up to potential counterterms.
 Moreover, just as in the case of the non-linear sigma model, off-shell CK duality extends to Feynman diagrams having auxiliary fields on external legs, cf.~the discussion in \cref{ssec:offshell_lift_NLSM}.
+This completes the proof of off-shell CK duality for Yang--Mills theory up to potential counterterms.

+Importantly, the algorithm requires tree-level computations only, avoiding all need to tackle the loop-level CK duality relations directly.
+The most direct approach to the latter involves super-exponentially growing ans\"atze, which quickly become computationally expensive.
+This tree-level-only route, therefore, potentially offers computational advantages, particularly in the context of the various applications of the double copy and especially when combined with the homotopy-algebraic framework that we are currently developing~\cite{Borsten:2022aa}.